Bringing home a new puppy is such an exciting time, so it's very easy to overlook essential preparations during all that excitement!

 It's so exciting that you're bringing home a new puppy, and the day has finally arrived to collect him from the breeders!

-If you're driving, which is more likely, ask someone to drive you.
-This way, if your pup becomes restless or anxious, you'll be able to take care of him without worrying about controlling the car.
+If you're going by car, which is more likely, ask someone to drive you.
+If your pup becomes restless or anxious, you can take care of him without worrying about controlling the car.

 If you're on your own, take a dog crate, a pet carrier, or even a cardboard box with ventilation holes punched into the lid to ensure your new puppy isn't loose in the car.